-Numerous functions of website forms include lead magnet acquisition, product/service enquiry, and newsletter subscription.
+Numerous functions of website forms include lead magnet acquisition, product/service inquiry, and newsletter subscription.

-Remember: You may expect better conversion rates the simpler the form is to complete.
+Remember: You may expect better conversion rates as the simpler the form is to complete.

 A normal form comprises five fields on average, according to Hubspot data, and forms that are A/B tested have conversion rates that are roughly 10% higher.